LLNL/scr/doc/rst/users/run.rst

 After a job step exits, the wrapper script checks whether it should restart the job.
 If so, the script sleeps for some time to give nodes in the allocation a chance to clean up.
-Then, it checks that there are sufficient healthy nodes remaining in the allocation.
+Then it checks that there are sufficient healthy nodes remaining in the allocation.
 By default, the wrapper script assumes the next run requires the same number of nodes as the previous run, which is recorded in a file written by the SCR library.
 If this file cannot be read, the command assumes the application requires all nodes in the allocation.
 Alternatively, one may override these heuristics and precisely specify the number of nodes needed by setting the :code:`SCR_MIN_NODES` environment variable to the number of required nodes.

-Some applications cannot run via wrapper scripts.
-For applications that cannot invoke the SCR wrapper script as described here, one should examine the logic contained in the script and duplicate the necessary parts in the job batch script.
+For applications that cannot invoke the SCR wrapper script as described here, one should examine the logic contained within the script and duplicate the necessary parts in the job batch script.
 In particular, one should invoke :code:`scr_postrun` for scavenge support.

 Example batch script for using SCR restart capability
 -----------------------------------------------------

-An example MOAB / SLURM batch script with :code:`scr_srun` is shown below
+An example SLURM batch script with :code:`scr_srun` is shown below

 .. code-block:: bash

   #!/bin/bash
-  #MSUB -l partition=atlas
-  #MSUB -l nodes=66
-  #MSUB -l resfailpolicy=ignore
+  #SBATCH --partition pbatch
+  #SBATCH --nodes 66
+  #SBATCH --no-kill

-  # above, tell MOAB to not kill the job allocation upon a node failure
+  # above, tell SLURM to not kill the job allocation upon a node failure
   # also note that the job requested 2 spares -- it uses 64 nodes but allocated 66

   # specify where datasets should be written
-  export SCR_PREFIX=/my/parallel/file/system/username/run1/checkpoints
+  export SCR_PREFIX=/parallel/file/system/username/run1

   # instruct SCR to flush to the file system every 20 checkpoints
   export SCR_FLUSH=20